SoulHoleProductions/quarky/www/lib/auth0-angular/examples/sso/README.md

 ::1             localhost
 # ...
 127.0.0.1 app1.com
+127.0.0.1 app2.com
 ````

 Once that's done, just start this project twice in different ports.
 For that, we recommend using `serve` which is installed with `npm`by doing `npm i -g serve`.
+Then just run these commands on separate terminals.
 ````
 serve --port 3001
 serve --port 3000